stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (meisenbach-stat6250): Can we use reference materials during the final exam?
 - Answer (meisenbach-stat6250): No, "You have completed all problems without the assistance of any reference materials or other persons."
+- Question (meisenbach-stat6250): How did the instructor determine the professional practices that would promote a growth mindset?
 - *Question* (lwang30-stat6250) : How do the students earn the **Building General Knowledge** achievement ?

 [Course Structure Quiz, Problem 7]